-- Ongoing legal adviser for one of the world’s largest potash producers.
+- Ongoing legal adviser for numerous companies in the natural resources sector, potash and uranium companies.

-- Provided review and advice regarding proposed significant amendments to Saskatchewan mineral legislation.
+- Provision of advice to potash producers regarding significant amendments to Saskatchewan mineral legislation.

 Penny has a comprehensive understanding of Saskatchewan’s mining regime.
 She also assists companies by negotiating and drafting contracts for construction projects and the procurement of goods and services, in both the private and public sectors.

-Her potash-related work includes negotiating land purchases and sales, storage and distribution agreements, and a unitization agreement.
+Her potash-related work includes negotiating land purchases and sales, storage and distribution agreements, and unitization agreements.
 She is also experienced in potash royalty matters, and conducting extensive due diligence examinations.
 Penny assists companies with surface land acquisitions and with mineral dispute resolution matters.

 - Member, Women in Mining (Saskatchewan Branch)

-- “The Interplay Between Oil and Gas, and Potash,” Oil and Gas Update Seminar, Law Society of Saskatchewan (2014)
+- Presentation on “The Interplay Between Oil and Gas, and Potash,” for the Oil and Gas Update Seminar, Law Society of Saskatchewan (2014)

-- One of Canada’s Leading Lawyers – Mining, Canadian Legal Lexpert Directory
+- A leading practitioner, Corporate Commercial, Mining, Canadian Legal Lexpert Directory